Skip to content

 Should I file a hail claim or pay out of pocket?

 Inspect first, decide second.
 Our storm damage assessor walks through the threshold question.
-If a free licensed-contractor inspection finds significant impact damage on multiple slopes, file.
+If a licensed contractor inspection finds significant impact damage on multiple slopes, file.
 If damage is cosmetic or limited to one slope, repair out of pocket and skip the CLUE-database hit.

-Typical match time is under 60 seconds.
-First contractor contact is within one business day; for emergency tarp service after a hailstorm or tornado, we route to same-day-availability pros first.
+Typical connect time is under 60 seconds.
+First contractor contact is by live phone transfer when an agent is on call, or callback as fast as an hour.
+For emergency tarp service after a hailstorm or tornado, we route to rapid-availability pros first.

 Neighborhoods served